 - All students must enroll in a full course load as defined by the host institution, equivalent to at least 15 credits at Cornell.

 - All coursework must be eligible for Arts & Sciences credit.
 Maximum of one non-Arts & Sciences course allowed with prior college approval.

 - All courses must be taken for a letter grade.

-- Normal award is 15 credits/four courses per semester.
+- Normal award is 15 credits per semester.

-- All courses taken abroad and grades received will appear on your Cornell transcript.
-Grades earned abroad are not calculated into the Cornell GPA.
+- Grades earned abroad are not calculated into the Cornell GPA.

 - Internships, experiential learning and certain other courses do not count for credit.

 - At the conclusion of your study abroad experience, and after final grades have been posted, request an official transcript from your host institution/program.
 For specific instructions, see the "Where Should I Direct My Transcript?"
 FAQ.